mobxjs/mobx/docs/core/reactive-component.md

 # Reactive React Components

-We just saw how `sideEffect` can be used to create a view the automatically observes all reactive data structures it uses to trigger side effects eagerly.
+What if the `render` function of a [React](https://facebook.github.io/react) component was just a reactive view to update the DOM?
-What if the `render` methods of [React](https://facebook.github.io/react) components where side effects?
+Then we would have a system that keeps the user interface actively in sync with the state, without ever [wasting](https://facebook.github.io/react/docs/perf.html#perf.printwastedmeasurements) a rendering.
-Then you would have a system that keeps the user interface actively in sync with the state, without ever [wasting](https://facebook.github.io/react/docs/perf.html#perf.printwastedmeasurements) a rendering.
+And without explicitly declaring dependencies.

 That is exactly what the `reactiveComponent` function (and decorator) from the `mobservable-react` package does.
-Given a react component class, it turns the `render` function into a `sideEffect` while respecting the lifecycle system of React.
+Given a react component class, it turns the `render` function into a `sideEffect` while respecting the life-cycle system of React.
-Let's rebuild our lolcatz user interface using some React components:
+Let's rebuild our lolcatz user interface by using some reactive React components:

 ```javascript
 var reactiveComponent = require('mobservable-react').reactiveComponent;